Thank you for stopping by the Alakkawa Kennels website - the home of the rare and precious gems called the Alaskan Klee Kai.

 "Kawa" no Dansu is a type of Japanese martial art.
 In English, the name means 'Dance of the River’; perhaps referring to the constant flows of spins and thrusts.
 Practices of Kawa no Dansu are referred to as dancers.

-Sequoia is hopefully going to be a new breeding female for Alakkawa Kennels.
+Sequoia is the new breeding female for Alakkawa Kennels.
 The name "Sequoia" is of Native American Cherokee origin.
 The meaning of Sequoia is "giant redwood tree."

 Sequoia was born at Woof n' Wags, Southpack Kennels in Plaquemine, Louisiana on September 27, 2014.
 Sequoia is a G/W female with double brown eyes.
 As of 1/25/16, Sequoia weighed 11.8 lbs. and is 15 3/4 tall.
 Sequoia does not really enjoy car rides as she tends to get car sick, but she sure does love to hike.
 She loves, loves, loves giving kisses and enjoys meeting new people.
 She snuggles like there is no tomorrow and is definitely the type of girl who loves to sit in a lap.
 The breeders have high hopes for this gorgeous girl.